 In the morning, we had great fun competing in lots of fun races including egg and spoon, three legged race and the sack race.

-In the afternoon, our teachers set up different activities for us including a ‘Throw the Welly’ and ‘Picking Potatoes’ competition.
+In the afternoon, our teachers set up different activities for us including a ‘Throw the Welly’ and a ‘Picking Potatoes’ competition.

 We all had a great, fun-filled day!

 This week we have been celebrating ‘Biodiversity Week’ in Glencorrib N.S. as we are currently working towards achieving our 5th green flag ‘Biodiversity’.

 We have been completing nature scavenger hunts, making beautiful butterflies in art and also planting some new trees in our school garden.

 Wednesday was an extra special day as all of our pupils walked, cycled or scooted to school for ‘National WOW Day’ and we all dressed in beautiful, brightly coloured clothing to symbolize biodiversity.
 We were very proud of the fantastic effort put in by all our pupils and families.
 Well done everyone!

 I think you’ll agree that the boys and girls look brilliant in all their different colours!

 Over the last few weeks we have been busy working on the biodiversity programme for Green-schools.